Edition for Web Developers — Last Updated 3 June 2023

 Increase the document's unload counter by 1.

-Increase the event loop's termination nesting level by 1.
+Increase document's relevant agent's event loop's termination nesting level by 1.

-Decrease the event loop's termination nesting level by 1.
+Decrease document's relevant agent's event loop's termination nesting level by 1.

 If all of the following are true: